- Oops!Something went wrong.Please try again later.

 Vomiting and diarrhea (more common in children than adults)

-People with coronavirus can have flu-like symptoms, Schaffner says.
-“Both the flu and coronavirus irritate the bronchial tubes, and that produces a cough that’s usually dry,” he says.
+People with novel coronavirus can have flu-like symptoms, Schaffner says.
+“Both the flu and novel coronavirus irritate the bronchial tubes, and that produces a cough that’s usually dry,” he says.
 “Both of these viruses can also make you feel worse in your entire body—you can feel really tired and you just want to go to bed because you have no energy.”
-Both the flu and coronavirus can also lead to pneumonia, Adalja says.
+Both the flu and novel coronavirus can also lead to pneumonia, Adalja says.

 What can you do to stay safe?

 If you have a fever or cough, call your doctor for guidance on next steps, Dr. Keith Roach, an internist at NewYork-Presbyterian, says.
-The best way to lower your risk of contracting coronavirus—and basically any virus—is to practice good hand hygiene, Adalja says.
+The best way to lower your risk of contracting novel coronavirus—and basically any virus—is to practice good hand hygiene, Adalja says.
 The CDC specifically recommends following these steps every time you wash up:

 Wet your hands with clean, running water (warm or cold), turn off the tap, and apply soap